linfanf/linfanf.github.io/_pages/research.md

 From a Previous Life
 ======
 Sensory-Motor Systems of Copepods Involved in Their Escape from Suction Feeding.
-[Integrative and Comparitive Biology, 2015, Vol. 55 Is.
+[Integrative and Comparative Biology, 2015, Vol. 55 Is.
 1](https://academic.oup.com/icb/article/55/1/121/617941).
 With Jeannette Yen, David Murphy, Donald Webster.

 A Remote Stereochemical Lever Arm Effect in Polymer Mechanochemistry.
 [Journal of the American Chemical Society, 2014, Vol. 136.
 No. 43](https://pubs.acs.org/doi/abs/10.1021/ja509585g).
 With Junpeng Wang, Tatiana Kouznetsova, Zachary Kean, Brendan Mar, Todd Martínez and Stephen Craig.